owlfox/leet_cpp/readme.md

-# summary
+# Introduction
-use cmake to TDD my solutions to leetcode at the moment I'm using vscode cmake extension to build and run the tests.
+This repository uses cmake to build and test my c++ solutions to leetcode.

+At the moment I'm using vscode Microsoft cmake extension to build and run the tests.

-This is more like a meta repo for my c++ related stuff
+Somehow this is also a repo with many of my c++ related code/learning material..
+Bear with me I will clean this up..

 ## dependency catch2
 ```